tap349/tap349.github.io/_posts/2016-12-31-elixir-notes.md

 | update_in         | (path, fn)               | (dict, keys, fn)    |
 | get_and_update_in | (path, fn)               | (dict, keys, fn)    |

-macros are more concise but functions allow to determine the number and set of keys at runtime => we can say that macros are static nested accessors while functions are dynamic ones.
+macros are more concise but functions allow to determine the set of keys at runtime => hence macros are static nested accessors while functions are dynamic ones.

-path in macros is extracted using accessed key in the dictionary:
+path in macros is extracted using accessed key in the dictionary (via macro):

 ```elixir
 put_in(opts[:foo][:bar], :baz)